verifa/website/src/posts/how-to-scale-kubernetes-with-any-metric-using-keda.md

 ---

-Scaling an Elastic Cloud Kubernetes (ECK) or any Kubernetes cluster can be a challenge if you don't scale based on default scaling metrics such as CPU, Memory, or Storage.
+Scaling an Elastic stack in Kubernetes or any Kubernetes cluster can be a challenge if you don't scale based on default scaling metrics such as CPU, Memory, or Storage.
 Luckily, Kubernetes has built-in support for Horizontal Pod Autoscaling (HPA) based on CPU and memory metrics.
 However, what if your cluster needs to scale based on other parameters?
 For example, how can we scale our cluster based on other key parameters like JVM heap size usage, or the count of pending tasks, or any other important metrics?
 Let's explore this further.

 ## Kubernetes Event-driven Autoscaling (KEDA)